 Two weeks after Shane’s death, Ryan officially announced that his No. 39 Chevrolet’s paint scheme for the 2017 Xfinity race at Darlington Raceway would be based on a scheme that Shane Sieg used on a late model in 2003.

 “This is the ultimate tribute for my family,” Ryan Sieg said in a press release at the time.
 “My brother had a love for racing and I’m honored to carry this scheme at Darlington.
 For my family and our friends this is a very special tribute.
 I just want everyone to smile when they see the car on track this weekend.”

 Of course, it’s always sad when someone in the professional racing community dies, but the untimely death of Shane Sieg will go down as a particularly tragic footnote in modern racing history.

-Having also made two NASCAR Xfinity Series starts, Sieg also attempted to compete in the Busch Series.
+Having also made two NASCAR Xfinity Series starts, Sieg attempted a full-time run in that series in 2004.
 Failing to qualify at Rockingham in the No. 51 Dodge for Rick Ware Racing, he qualified for the next two races at Las Vegas and Darlington.
 He crashed early in both races, finishing 42nd and 37th, respectively.

 Sieg struggled to make a full-time run in the NASCAR Truck Series throughout his career.
 In 2009, he had hoped to run a full schedule in the No. 15 Chevy for Billy Ballew Motorsports No. 15 entry, but he struggled to find solid sponsorship and only ran in five races for the team.
 During the second half of the season, Shane ran in seven races alongside his brother Ryan for the family-owned RSS Racing.
 Shane had full-time hopes again in 2010, but again ran into sponsorship issues and ran in five races to start the season and the three final races.